mnassrib/jupyter-putty-aws-ec2/README.md

 # python-jupyter-putty-EC2-aws
-Steps for EC2 AWS instance access to jupyter notebooks from any browser for Windows users using PuTTy Console.
+Steps for ec2 aws instance access to jupyter notebook from any browser for windows users using putty console.

 # Run and login to Jupyter Notebook with Anaconda Environment installed in AWS Linux Instance from Windows using PuTTY